top of page

 personnel and vital supplies were transported, and the Japanese were driven out

-After the war David worked as a pioneering Patrol Officer and District Commissioner building infrastructure including roads, bridges, hydroelectric plants, hospitals and schools, discovered gold and oil, and protected villagers from an erupting volcano.
-He was a mentor to many including the future PNG Governor General Sir John Guise.
+After the war David worked as a pioneering Patrol Officer and District Commissioner, building infrastructure including roads, bridges, hydroelectric plants, hospitals and schools.
+He also discovered gold and oil, and protected villagers from an erupting volcano.
+David was a mentor to many including the future Governor General of Papua New Guinea, Sir John Guise GCMG KBE.

-At the request of Prime Minister Sir Michael Somare, David organised the celebrations and peaceful handover of power marking the country’s Independence from Australia in September 1975.
+At the request of Grand Chief Sir Michael Somare GCL GCMG CH CF SSI KStJ KSG PC, the nation's first Prime Minister, David organised the celebrations and peaceful handover of power in September 1975, marking the country’s Independence from Australia.

-For his service David Marsh was awarded an OBE by Prince Charles (King
+For his service David Marsh was awarded an Order of the British Empire by Prince Charles (now King

 About the Authors